nesi/perf-training/_lessons/python-scatter/01-profiling.md

 within these designated functions.

 **Note:** *line_profiler* is installed in the Python module we loaded earlier.
-You can check it is installed by running `kernprof --help`, which should print help information for the `kernprof` (*line_profiler*) program that we are going to use.
+You can check that it is installed by running `kernprof --help`, which should print help information for the `kernprof` (*line_profiler*) program that we are going to use.
 (If not then `pip install line_profiler`.)

 To demonstrate the use of *line_profiler* we will use it to profile the `isInsideContour` function in the file *scatter.py*.

-**Note:** we chose this function because it is short, which means we can include the output here and explain it.
+**Note:** we choose this function because it is short, which means we can include the output here and explain it.

 1. Edit the file *scatter.py*.
 Find the line that starts with: